geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 But yestermorn so fair, so blythe of cheer,<br>
 Here was my lady, all thy vassals here;<br>
 Long had she loved to muse and weep alone,<br>
-But then warm hope inspired her cheerful tone:
+But then warm hope inspired her cheerful tone:<br>
 ‘Long hast thou seen, good Seneschal!’ she said,<br>
 ‘How ill my cares this niggard myrtle paid;<br>
 Behold it now, how gay since yesternight,<br>